An estimated one-fourth of straight couples have done it through the back door.

 They're the three little words millions of lonely hearts long to hear.
 Words that imply a great deal of mutual trust, caring, and comfort.
 Words that could change your love life forever...
+"Let's do anal."

 Experts estimate one in four straight couples have had anal sex, arguably making it the most popular of sexual taboos.
 Yet while many people are at the very least curious enough to try it, few go about it the right way.
 The result?
 They have a negative experience, and never do it again.